abhimanyumagapu/MIPS/README.md

 # MIPS
-Implementation of a 5-stage pipelined Mips processor on verilog
+Implementation of a 5-stage pipelined MIPS processor using Verilog.